nextcloud/all-in-one/reverse-proxy.md

 ```
 https://<your-nc-domain>:443 {
     header Strict-Transport-Security max-age=31536000;
-    reverse_proxy <ip.address.of.the.server>:11000
+    reverse_proxy <private.ip.address.of.the.host>:11000
 }
 ```

 Of course you need to modify `<your-nc-domain>` to the domain on which you want to run Nextcloud.
-Also you need to modify `<ip.address.of.the.server>` to the ip-address of the server which is running the docker service.
+Also you need to modify `<private.ip.address.of.the.host>` to the private ip-address of the host that is running the docker daemon. **Advice:** the `nextcloud-aio-mastercontainer` is **NOT** running the docker daemon.
+The host itself is running the docker daemon.

 </details>